 Ontario is the most industrialized province in Canada and is the country's business and financial centre.
-The population of Ontario currently exceeds 13 million, representing more than one-third of the total population of Canada, and is concentrated in the area served by Highway 407 ETR.
+The population of Ontario currently exceeds 14 million, representing more than one-third of the total population of Canada, and is concentrated in the area served by Highway 407 ETR.
 Based on Government of Ontario reports, the population of the GTA exceeds seven million and is projected to exceed nine million by the year 2031.
-Future growth in the GTA is expected to continue further north, north-west and north-east in areas proximate to the highway corridor, as Lake Ontario prevents growth to the south.
+Future growth in the GTA is expected to continue further north, north-west and north-east in areas proximate to the highway corridor.

-Since the beginning of the concession in 1999, average workday trips have steadily increased from 237,326 trips per day to 413,381 trips per day in 2017.
+Since the beginning of the concession in 1999, average workday trips have steadily increased from 237,326 to 408,232 trips per day in 2019.
 Increases in average workday trips are attributable to general economic and population growth in the vicinity of Highway 407 ETR, increased capacity of the highway, increasing congestion on the alternative highways, and the growing acceptance of the toll road concept by the travelling public within the GTA and surrounding regions.

-As of December 31, 2017, 1,434,485 transponders were in circulation and the transponder penetration rate remains high, reflecting continuing growth in the number of transponder users and customer preference for this lower cost option when using Highway 407 ETR.
+As of December 31, 2019, 1,598,258 transponders were in circulation and the transponder penetration rate remains high, reflecting continuing growth in the number of transponder users and customer preference for this lower cost option when using Highway 407 ETR.
 The steady improvement in transponder penetration is also due to the success of ongoing promotions, which encourage customers to register for initial or additional transponders, resulting in less video trips taken.